MoTWilliams/tinyjava-intermediate-code-generation/README.md

 ***Run:*** Ensure the test file is in the project directory, then use `make generate_code FILE=fileName`, where `fileName` is the name of the test file, without any extension or file path.
 ***Clean:*** `make clean`

+Intermediate code file will be generated in the current directory.
+Compile it with `gcc fileName.c`, and run it with `./a.out`

 ### Notes:

 - ***Supported:***